Skip to main content

 TK Program Information

 • In 2021, legislation was passed that requires any school district operating a kindergarten to also provide a TK program for all children who turn four years old by September 1 by the year 2025–26.
-TK uses a modified kindergarten curriculum that is age and developmentally appropriate and based on California Preschool Learning Foundations and California Preschool Curriculum Frameworks.
+TK uses a curriculum that is age and developmentally appropriate and based on the California Department of Education (CDE) California Preschool/Transitional Kindergarten Learning Foundations and California Preschool Curriculum Frameworks.

-• Please refer to FAQ #1 of the TK Admission and Enrollment section for TK age eligibility.
+• Please refer to the first question in the CDE Universal Prekindergarten FAQs web page of the TK Admission and Enrollment section for TK age eligibility.

-3. Is a school district required to offer TK and Kindergarten programs?
-(Updated 27-May-2022)
+3. Is a school district required to offer transitional kindergarten (TK) and kindergarten programs?
+(Updated 20-Nov-2025)

-A school district or county office of education operating a kindergarten program must offer TK for age-eligible children to attend.
+A school district or county office of education operating a kindergarten program must offer TK for age-eligible children to attend (California Education Code sections 48000[d], [e]).
 However, not every school site in a school district is required to offer TK.
-No age-eligible child may be denied access to TK by being placed on a waiting list.
+No age-eligible child may be denied access to TK by being placed on a waiting list (EC Section 48000[c][1][G]).

-The CDE strongly encourages local educational agencies (LEAs) to offer TK at all elementary school sites, with particular focus on neighborhoods where children are most in need of access to preschool education.
-Additionally, in high-impact neighborhoods, the CDE strongly encourages LEAs to consider pairing TK programs with access to Head Start and California State Preschool Programs (CSPP) for age- and income-eligible three- and four-year-old children to further bolster program quality, either through the LEA’s own Head Start or CSPP program or via a contract partnership with a community-based organization (CBO) that administers a Head Start or CSPP program.
+The California Department of Education (CDE) strongly encourages local educational agencies (LEAs) to offer TK at all elementary school sites, with particular focus on neighborhoods where children are most in need of access to preschool education.
+Additionally, in high-impact neighborhoods, the CDE strongly encourages LEAs to consider pairing TK programs with access to Head Start and California State Preschool Programs (CSPP) for age- and income-eligible three- and four-year-old children to further bolster program quality, either through the LEA’s own Head Start or CSPP program or via a contract partnership with a community-based organization that administers a Head Start or CSPP program.

-5. Can transitional kindergarten (TK) and kindergarten students be enrolled in the same classroom?
-(Updated 07-May-2024)
+4. Can transitional kindergarten (TK) and kindergarten students be enrolled in the same classroom?
+(Updated 29-Jan-2026)

-Although the intent of the law is to provide separate and unique experiences for TK and kindergarten students, local education agencies (LEAs) have flexibility to determine how best to meet the curricular needs of each child.
-Pursuant to Education Code (EC) 48000(f), TK programs are intended to be aligned to the California Preschool Learning Foundations developed by the CDE.
+Although the intent of the law is to provide separate and unique experiences for TK and kindergarten students, local educational agencies (LEAs) have flexibility to determine how best to meet the curricular needs of each child.
+Pursuant to Education Code (EC) Section 48000(f) External link opens in new window or tab., TK programs are intended to be aligned to the California Preschool/Transitional Kindergarten Learning Foundations developed by the California Department of Education.

-• The state has established TK/K as a two year/single grade program.
+• The state has established TK/Kindergarten as a two year/single grade program.
 To that end, the classroom sizes should be comparable to each other, which allows greater flexibility as enrollment changes.

 • Facilities funding specific to the TK implementation is available.
-LEAs can find information about applying for the California State Preschool, Transitional, Kindergarten and Full-Day Kindergarten Facilities Grant Program Funding by contacting the Department of General Services, Office of Public School Construction External link opens in new window or tab.
+Local educational agencies can find information about applying for the California State Preschool, transitional, kindergarten and Full-Day Kindergarten Facilities Grant Program Funding by contacting the Department of General Services, Office of Public School Construction External link opens in new window or tab.

 • Under this Program the same regulations cited above would apply.

-7. Are the Williams requirements the same for Transitional Kindergarten (TK) and Kindergarten?
+6. Are the Williams requirements the same for transitional kindergarten (TK) and kindergarten?
 (Updated 27-May-2022)

-Yes, the Williams requirements are the same for both TK and Kindergarten.
-For more information please visit: Williams Case
+Yes, the Williams requirements are the same for both TK and kindergarten.

-Just as for English learners in kindergarten, local education agencies (LEAs) have a legal obligation to English learners in TK: first, to provide a program designed to overcome language barriers, and second to provide meaningful access to the core curriculum (Castañeda v.
+Just as for English learners in kindergarten, local educational agencies have a legal obligation to English learners in TK: first, to provide a program designed to overcome language barriers, and second to provide meaningful access to the core curriculum (Castañeda v.
 Pickard 648 F. 2d 989, [5th Cir.
 1981]).

-9. Are parents of English learners required to fill out waivers to enroll their child in a language acquisition program?
-(Updated 20-Sep-2024)
+8. Are parents of English learners required to fill out waivers to enroll their child in a language acquisition program?
+(Updated 29-Jan-2026)

 No. The requirement that English learners waive placement in an English classroom was repealed.
-(EC 310, 311.)
+(Education Code sections 310, 311.)

-For more information, visit the CA Education for a Global Economy Initiative.
+For more information, visit the California Department of Education CA Education for a Global Economy Initiative web page.

-No. Currently, providing transportation is up to each local educational agency (LEA) per California Education Code Section 39800, and is only required for special education students, if identified as a related service in their Individualized Educational Program (IEP).
-For more information on transportation, please visit Transportation.
+No. Currently, providing transportation is up to each local educational agency per California Education Code Section 39800, and is only required for special education students, if identified as a related service in their Individualized Educational Program.
+For more information on transportation, please visit the California Department of Education Transportation web page.

 Providing transportation is a local decision and local educational agencies (LEAs) are legally permitted to charge fees for transportation they provide.
 However, LEAs are limited, pursuant to California Education Code Section 39807.5, in what they can charge.